Please also see the Nevada Section website for much more information:

 Washoe County: (Northwest)

-Saturday October 4th is the next WC ARES training where a representative from National Weather Service will give us Skywarn training on how to report severe weather.
+October 4th at the monthly ARES training, Chris Smallcomb KD5KPZ from National Weather Service gave a Skywarn Training on how to report severe weather.

 Any News To Report?